List of Undertale and Deltarune characters: Kris Dreemurr

-Kris is an introverted teenage human whom the Dreemurr family adopted and the main character of the game.
-They are described as having a trickster-like personality, and are generally perceived as somewhat troubled by other characters.
-They are one of the prophesized heroes alongside Susie and Ralsei, and wields a sword in combat.
+Kris is the primary protagonist of Deltarune.
+An introverted teenage human adopted by the Dreemurr family, Kris is characterized by other characters in the game as naturally mischievous, chaotic, and troubled, with references made to pranks and an interest in the occult.
+They are one of the prophesized heroes, alongside Susie and Ralsei, and wield a sword in combat.

-While Kris is the player character, there is a separation between Kris as a character and the player as a separate entity that controls Kris's body.
-Kris's actions are typically controlled via the player’s inputs, though control can occasionally shift to other characters.
-Other characters often note the absence of Kris's usual personality during the player's influence, and it is shown throughout the game that Kris harbors their own thoughts and feelings outside of the player, and can outright contradict some of their choices.
-In Chapter 4, it is implied Kris is working with the game's main antagonist, the Roaring Knight.
+While Kris is the player character, there is a separation between Kris as a character and the player as a separate entity that controls the soul residing in Kris's body.
+Kris's actions are typically controlled via the player's inputs, but control can occasionally move to other characters.
+Characters who knew Kris prior to the game's events often note the absence of their usual personality during the player's influence, and it is shown throughout the game that Kris harbors their own thoughts and feelings outside of the player.
+They occasionally hinder or contradicting the player's choices, or even wrestle back control of their body by removing their soul; however, Chapter 5's opening implies that doing the latter for extended periods renders them weak and pale.

-Kris is able to temporarily remove their soul from their body and exercise free will outside of the player's control.
-For example, during the ending sequence of Chapter 1, Kris throws the soul into a birdcage, at which point the player's movement inputs control the trapped soul, not Kris.
+It is implied that Kris is working with the game's main antagonist, the Roaring Knight.
+Despite their quest nominally involving sealing Dark Fountains to prevent The Roaring, Kris is seen secretly opening at least two Dark Fountains themself, and they routinely hinder efforts to obtain codes to Hometown's shelter.